Essential C Functions: A Beginner’s Guide to Standard Library and Practical Usage

 • strcpy

 Copies the source string to the specified destination buffer.
-Make sure the destination buffer is large enough to avoid overflow.

 #include <stdio.h>